 • As in any business, time plays a crucial part.
 Since the services provided in the cloud are fast, the time spent on deploying new and improved products can be shortened by days if not hours, unlike many businesses that face a projection of months, compromising profits.

 • The flexibility of a pay-as-you-go cloud service allows your business to keep up with the competition by paying for only what you need.
-This is very beneficial as it protects your investment, taking in consideration what you need at the moment and not an overall package of services that come with a heavy price.
+This is very beneficial as it protects your investment, taking into consideration what you need at the moment and not an overall package of services that come with a heavy price.
 If you only need two oranges, why buy a pack of six.

 More than ever, the cloud market is reaching maturity thanks to its innovations and security.
-Knowing this, enterprises prefer OpEx based IT solutions to on premises infrastructure due to the less investment needed and operating costs.
-At the end of the day, it’s important to realize that in the same way that you have the power of choice over your strategy, the financing model you choose will determine the presence, competitiveness and security of your organization in the future.
+Knowing this, enterprises prefer OpEx based IT solutions to on-premises infrastructure due to the less investment needed and operating costs.
+At the end of the day, it’s important to realize that in the same way that you have the power of choice over your strategy, the financing model you choose will determine the presence, competitiveness, and security of your organization in the future.